i-Ready Diagnostic Scores by Grade Level 2026 & 2025 in Math and Reading (Percentile Charts)

 • A Grade 3 student scoring 502 in Fall Reading is exactly at the national average.
 A score of 534 would put them at the 75th percentile.

 • If your child’s score falls below the 25th percentile, discuss targeted reading support with their teacher.
-This is not a label — it’s a starting point.
+This is a starting point, not a label.

 Percentile Grade K Grade 1 Grade 2 Grade 3 Grade 4 Grade 5 Grade 6 Grade 7 Grade 8